namans1999/flask-docker/Readme.md

 ### Python - Flask - Docker - Jenkins - AWS ECR

 ## Workflow
- 1. Dockerized a simple Flask Application
+ 1. Dockerized a simple Flask Application using Docker File
  2. Developed a CI/CD Pipeline Using Jenkins which would build the Docker Image and push to ECR public.ecr.aws/f1v3r7q4/flask-docker<br>
      CI/CD Pipeline Stages
      - Fetches the Required files from Git Repository